DETAILED ACTION

 connecting a conductive contact of the first semiconductor die opposite to the conductive contact of the second semiconductor die (“bumps 32” para.
 0027, connected to “bumps 31” as seen in FIG. 1),

-However, Yoneyama fails to expressly teach the inner acute angle is smaller than 85°, forming a photoresist on the substrate, wherein the photoresist has an opening having an inner lateral sidewall, there is an outer acute angle included between the inner lateral sidewall and the substrate, and the outer acute angle is greater than 85°, and forming the conductive contact through the opening of the photoresist, wherein forming each of the first semiconductor die and the second semiconductor die comprises: before forming the photoresist on the substrate, forming the base layer material on the substrate: and after forming the photoresist on the substrate, forming a protrusion on a portion of an upper surface of the base layer material through the opening of the photoresist.
+However, Yoneyama fails to expressly teach the inner acute angle is smaller than 85°, forming a photoresist on the substrate, wherein the photoresist has an opening having an inner lateral sidewall, there is an outer acute angle included between the inner lateral sidewall and the substrate, and the outer acute angle is smaller than 85°, and forming the conductive contact through the opening of the photoresist, wherein forming each of the first semiconductor die and the second semiconductor die comprises: before forming the photoresist on the substrate, forming the base layer material on the substrate: and after forming the photoresist on the substrate, forming a protrusion on a portion of an upper surface of the base layer material through the opening of the photoresist.

 Nevertheless, Gatterbauer teaches